Venancio-01/hardware-controller/_bmad-output/implementation/3-4-implement-save-restart-flow.md

   - [x] 3.2 Verify that clicking the button inside the Alert calls the restart handler

 ## Dev Notes

+- **State Persistence**: The "Restart Required" state (`needsRestart`) is persisted in `localStorage` (`config_needs_restart`) to ensure the alert survives page refreshes until a restart is triggered.
+- **Conflict Detection**: The `useUpdateConfig` hook integrates conflict detection via `beforeSave` hook, ensuring configuration safety.
+Tests mock the global fetch to handle this pre-check.
+- **Form Reset**: The form is automatically reset after a successful save to clear the `isDirty` state, disabling the save button until further changes.
+- **Testing**: `ConfigForm.test.tsx` uses robust mocks for `AppConfigCard` and `NetworkConfigForm` to register all required fields (including optional environment variables) to satisfy Zod validation during testing.

 ### Existing Implementation Analysis
 - **Core Logic Exists**: `ConfigForm.tsx` already handles the `needsRestart` state and displays an Alert. `useUpdateConfig.ts` already triggers the Toast notification.